MrMohareri/NFS-Server-Configuration/README.md

 ```bash
 UUID=<blkid> /opt/nfs ext4 defaults 0 0
 ```
-and then enter thisa command to apply this
+and then enter this command to apply this
 ```bash
 mount -a
 ```